 Stop focusing on the number

 One of the most significant mistakes in business proposal writing is fixating on a specific page count.
-Rather than forcing all proposals to conform to one, eight, or any predetermined number of pages, focus on the content.
+Rather than forcing all proposals to conform to a predetermined number of pages, focus on the content.
+Each proposal requires an appropriate amount of information, which varies considerably from case to case.

-Industry research indicates that the optimal number of sections for a proposal to achieve signature is eight sections, while the ideal page count for successful proposals averages six pages.
+Industry research indicates that the optimal number of sections for a proposal is eight sections, while the ideal page count averages six pages.
+These figures represent average values that fluctuate based on industry, client familiarity, and situational context.

 The only situation where one-page proposals work

 While we shouldn't categorically dismiss one-page proposals, their appropriate use cases are extremely limited.
 They may be acceptable for existing clients when proposing minor, straightforward work, particularly when the client has received comprehensive proposals previously and you're aiming to respect their time with a brief update.
+Even in these scenarios, one-page proposals remain suboptimal.

 There's substantial information to convey